 Pros

-Aluminum Frame: The aluminum frame boasts a series of positives between weight, handling, corrosion resistance, and more.
+Aluminum Frame: The aluminum frame boasts a series of positives, such as weight, handling, corrosion resistance, and more.

 Cons

-Lacking Backbone: As I noticed in my field test, I think I expected a little too much.
-For the price and the size, this reel can’t handle a lot of pressure and will bend and cause damage if you hook anything over five pounds.
+Lacking Backbone: As I noticed in my field test, I expected a little too much.
+This reel can’t handle a lot of pressure for the price and size and will bend and cause damage if you hook anything over five pounds.

 Final Thoughts

-The Daiwa Tatula 100 is one of my favorite reels because I love finesse fishing, and I think this is one of the best baitcasters for working soft plastics and hitting texas rigs in the weeds.
-If you need a lightweight baitcaster for your involved presentations or you’re simply looking to try baitcasting for the first time, this is a great reel for you.
+The Daiwa Tatula 100 is one of my favorite reels because I love finesse fishing, and I think this is one of the best bait casters for working soft plastics and hitting Texas rigs in the weeds.
+If you need a lightweight baitcaster for your involved presentations or are simply looking to try baitcasting for the first time, this is a great reel.
 Good luck!